Distributions and Euler systems for the general linear group: Euler systems on -sites

 Of the two Hecke operators, the Hecke operator $T_0$ is the identity map.
 The computation of the Hecke operator $T_1$ is done in Section~\ref{sec:cyclotomic Euler}.
 This comes to the action of the Frobenius, giving the usual $L$-factor.

 In general, we have in our mind the moduli of ``something" (examples are $\Gm$, elliptic curves, and Drinfeld modules) with various level $N$ structures.
 We set $F$ to be the presheaf of units (the (1,1)-motivic cohomology, $K_1$, etc.) of the moduli spaces, which turns out to be a sheaf.
-For $G$, we are thinking of the $d$-th cohomology groups.
+For $G$, we are thinking of some $d$-th cohomology groups (the ($d,d$)-motivic cohomology, the $d$-th algebraic $K$-group $K_d$, etc.)

-There are four variants: two choices for the base ring of the variety (not of $\cC^d$) to be either $R$ or $K=\mathrm{Frac}(R)$, two choices for the coefficient of cohomology to be either $\Z$ or $\Q$.
-Of course, there are more variants by taking various localizations of $R$ and various localizations of $\Z$.

-Let us give a remark on the differences.
-The best and strongest result is obtained for the choice $R$ and $\Z$.
-The easiest is the choice $K$ and $\Q$.
-In this latter case, the maps between the moduli spaces are etale.
-Since, for example, rational K-theory satisfies etale descent, the presheaf $G$ above becomes a sheaf.
-For the choice $R$ and $\Q$, the presheaf $G$ also becomes a sheaf.
-This follows from that for a Galois covering $m: N \to M$ of Galois group $G$ and any presheaf with transfer $H$, the map $m^*:H(M) \to H(N)$ induces an isomorphism $H(M) \cong H(N)^G$.
-This can be seen from that $\frac{1}{|G|}m_*$ gives the inverse.

-When $G$ is a sheaf, the proof of the norm relation is considerably easier.
+We remark that, when $G$ is a sheaf, the proof of the norm relation is considerably easier.
 This proof appears essentially in Grigorov \cite{Grigorov}, see also our paper \cite{Lepsilon}.
 We also mention that this sheaf case has an application to the computation of certain zeta integral \cite{KY:zeta}.

-We turn to the choice $\Z$ for the coefficient.
-For Iwasawa theoretic applications, we do not expect that the results in $\Q$-coefficient is sufficient, hence we need to consider this case.
-Also, we mention that, even though there is no relation with the Euler system relation, in (an analogue of) Beilinson's conjectures, one is interested in the elements over $R$ rather than over $K$.

-The statement for the choice $R$ is of course stronger than the choice $K$.
-When the choice is $K$, the moduli spaces tend to be more representable and smooth over $K$, the level structures are simpler to describe, and the relevant morphisms between the moduli are etale.
-There appear quotients of the moduli schemes in the definition of Hecke operators, but it follows that the quotient is also smooth over $K$ and morphisms between them are etale.
-Hence, there is no problem in checking that $G$ is a presheaf with transfers in this case.

-When the choice is $R$, there are several things we need to consider.
-The moduli in general are not representable.
-For the moduli of level $N$ structures, the moduli may not be regular in general.
-The relevant morphisms are finite, but one does not know more than that.
-We circumvent this problem by proving in \cite{Regularity} that the moduli of Drinfeld modules over $R$ are regular for the type considered in the proof of our main theorem.
-Then, the morphisms become finite flat, and it follows that $G$ is a presheaf with transfers.